-9.7 Programmes that fall within the permitted genres must not contain product placement if they are:a) news programmes; orb) children's programmes. trade mark that is not allowed to be advertised on television.
+9.7 Programmes that fall within the permitted genres must not contain product placement if they are: a) news programmes; or b) children's programmes. to be advertised on television.
 9.8 Product placement must not influence the content and scheduling of a programme in a way that affects the responsibility and editorial independence of the broadcaster.
 9.9 References to placed products, services and trade marks must not be promotional.
 9.10 References to placed products, services and trade marks must not be unduly prominent.